nf-core/fastquorum/docs/usage.md

 work                # Directory containing the nextflow working files
 <OUTDIR>            # Finished results in specified location (defined with --outdir)
 .nextflow_log       # Log file from Nextflow
-# Other nextflow hidden files, eg. history of pipeline runs and old logs.
+# Other nextflow hidden files, E.g. history of pipeline runs and old logs.
 ```

 If you wish to repeatedly use the same parameters for multiple runs, rather than specifying each flag in the command, you can specify these in a params file.